-Profile=none

 These changes are included in the file cfg/hbd/hbd.cfg which shall be used.
-This file also enables BDPCM for all content.

-Additional configuration is required separately for 12 bit and 16 bit test cases.
-For 12 bit tests, extended precision shall be disabled and the internal bit depth shall be set to 12 at least when processing 16 bit SVT sequences.
-For 16 bit tests, extended precision shall be enabled.

-The specific changes for different bit depths described here are included in two configuration files cfg/hbd/12-bit.cfg and cfg/hbd/16-bit.cfg and shall be used for 12 and 16 bit test cases respectively.
+Additional configuration, including the setting for the extended precision flag, is required separately for 12 bit and 16 bit test cases.
+The specific changes for different bit depths described are included in the two configuration files cfg/hbd/12-bit.cfg and cfg/hbd/16-bit.cfg and shall be used for 12 and 16 bit test cases respectively.

+For lossless simulations, a further series of configurations is additionally required.
+For SVT content the settings contained in cfg/lossless/lossless.cfg and cfg/lossless/losslessRGB.cfg shall be used.
+The lossless configuration files set the internal bit depth to 0.
+For 12 bit SVT simulations only, this shall be overwritten by 12 by applying the configuration file cfg/hbd/12-bit.cfg after cfg/lossless/lossless.cfg.
+For PQ and HLG content the settings contained in cfg/lossless/lossless.cfg and cfg/lossless/lossless444.cfg shall be used.

 Finally, sequence specific parameters are provided with the VTM software in the cfg/per-sequence-HBD directory and shall used.

 HM Anchor